 Valentine’s Day is a celebration of love popularised by the catholic church, thought to be in Pagan origin.
-Pagan, Christian or otherwise, millions of Brits flock-to-the-shops each year in search of cards, chocolates and flowers for their loved ones.
-Although beer is omitted from this trio, there are many ways in which these themes can be manifested into gifts of beer.
+Pagan, Christian or otherwise, millions of Brits flock to the shops each year in search of cards, chocolates and flowers for their loved ones.
+Although ale is omitted from this trio, there are many ways in which these themes can be manifested into gifts of beer.

 Welcome to the Beer Lover’s Guide to Valentine’s day.
 Let’s start with the sweet stuff, quite literally..